testandset/deutsch-learnen/practice.md

    That is all | Das ist alles
    Some men are walking | Manche Ma:nner laufen
    I do not hear much | Ich ho:re nict viel
+   No, it is someone else | Nein, es ist jemand anderes That is something else | Es ist etwas anderes
+   I need a charger | Ich brauche ein Ladegera:t